ma-laforge/CMDimData.jl/doc/EasyPlot_backends.md

 ### EasyPlotPlots

-To specify the default Plots.jl plot rendering tool, add the following to your `.juliarc.jl` file:
+To specify the default Plots.jl plot rendering tool, add the following to your `~/.julia/config/startup.jl` file:

 	ENV["EASYPLOTPLOTS_RENDERINGTOOL"] = "gr"